sum1070/portfolio-website/README.md

 ![Design on Figma](./assets/design-figma.png)

-Spent quite a lot of time fixing performance issues because code I wrote at the beginning wasn't optimised or clear.
-After many refactors I managed to get a "better" code structure and lighthouse score.
-But still have a large room for improvement especially on mobile performance.

 ### My Thoughts about TailwindCSS

 Many people say Tailwind makes the code messy but I usually store `classNames` as string in constants and use `cn` function to merge them, so it hasn't really been a problem for me.
 I think it works well for simple designs that don't require lots of custom styles.
 However, since I am doing pastel gradient designs, I often end up using traditional CSS or inline styling.
 Probably TailwindCSS isn't necessary for my case.

 Update on (24/08/2025): After refactoring and centralising colors in `globals.css`, I find Tailwind is still useful for organising layout in my opinion.
 Probably opposite to what most people think.
+But I doubt if it is really necessary.

 #### Dark mode